-In this series we explore the science behind the 5 elements of a SMART Goal (Specific, Measurable, Agreed On, Realistic, and Time Constrained).
-This week's article is about the “M.”
+In this series we explore the science behind the 5 elements of a SMART Goal (Specific, Measurable, Achievable, Relevant, and Time Constrained).
+This week's article is about the “A.”

 Oh “Achievable.”
 How did you get such a prominent position in the most well known framework for creating effective goals?